andyjh86/andyjh86/README.md

 I use it as my **personal knowledge base**

+If you're viewing this profile as a recruiter or hiring manager:
+**Please treat this as a reference library, not a showcase of my professional project delivery work.**

 I work primarily across **ICT projects, business analysis, and digital transformation**, and I use this GitHub as a space to organise the technical things I learn along the way.
 Learning code is a **hobby**, I am not a developer, and it is not the centre of my career, but it does help with the project work I do across systems, architecture, automation, and problem-solving.

 ---